Weyl quantization of degree 2 symplectic graded manifolds: Quantization of symplectic graded manifolds of degree

 \subsection{Weyl quantization on $T^*[2]M$}

-The integral formula \eqref{WQ-Rn} defining Weyl quantization has been extended to arbitrary cotangent bundles $T^*M$ with the help of a connection on $TM$ \cite{Und78}.
-It has been further generalized to differential operators acting on any vector bundle $V\rightarrow M$, using an additional connection on $V$ \cite{Wid80}.
-We recall such a construction.
+The Weyl quantization integral formula \eqref{WQ-Rn} has been extended to arbitrary cotangent bundles $T^*M$ with the help of a connection on $TM$ \cite{Und78}.
+It has been further generalized to differential operators acting on any vector bundle $V$ over $M$, using an additional connection on the vector bundle $V$ \cite{Wid80}.
+We recall the construction briefly below.